mkbarrioga/ITMD361_Project_01/README.md

 Deliverables &amp; Milestones

 1. First Deliverable: Create a Basecamp post.
 Title the post with your name and project number (example Daniel Krieglstein: Project 1).
 Your post should include:
--The URL to your Project 1 GitHub repository, and the URL to your index.html Github Pages live link -Three screen capture images of successful html validation.
+  >The URL to your Project 1 GitHub repository, and the URL to your index.html Github Pages live link
+  >Three screen capture images of successful html validation.
 One for each website page.
--Two questions eliciting feedback from fellow students
+  >Two questions eliciting feedback from fellow students

 2. Second Deliverable: Give constructive comments to help at least three other students.
 Post a picture of those three comments on your Basecamp folder.